Rogue Device Detection: Protecting Networks

 Compliance Costs

-Sepio’s physical layer-based Asset DNA technology relies on device existence rather than behavior.
-Discovering and identifying all managed, unmanaged, and hidden devices.
-Sepio rogue device detection software approach and complex machine learning algorithms, get to the true source of asset risk, untainted by misleading profile perceptions and behavioral assumptions.
+Sepio’s Asset DNA technology, which operates at the physical layer, focuses on device existence rather than behavior.
+This approach enables the detection and identification of all devices, managed, unmanaged, and hidden.
+Powered by complex machine learning algorithms, Sepio’s rogue device detection software accurately identifies the true source of asset risk, eliminating the confusion caused by misleading profiles and behavioral assumptions.

-Sepio’s platform prioritizes assets based on their risk level and enforces granular hardware access controls.
-Automatically blocking those that breach the preset rules or get identified as known attack tools.
+Sepio’s platform also prioritizes assets based on their risk levels and enforces granular hardware access controls, automatically blocking devices that violate predefined rules or are identified as known attack tools.

 Seeing all network assets is a critical prerequisite for hardware defense.
 But what you see is only as useful as what you can do with this knowledge.